hu-dwim/.github/profile/README.md

 # What

-The hu.dwim universe of Common Lisp projects was built when we decided to do some enterprise development in Common Lisp.
+The hu.dwim.* universe of Common Lisp projects was built when we decided to do some enterprise development in Common Lisp.

 # Who

 We are a small group of friends (3-5) who used to work together as a team in various contexts for a couple of decades.
 Two of us were even shooting together in [QuakeWorld](https://quake.fandom.com/wiki/QuakeWorld), all the way back at the university.

 Notably, prior to our Lisp gig we were part of the core team of Charles Simonyi's [IntentSoft](https://en.wikipedia.org/wiki/Intentional_Software) startup, working on an editor that edits structures (as opposed to a string of characters).
 Several years later [Levy](https://github.com/levy) wrote an interesting experiment in Common Lisp: [ProjecturEd](https://github.com/projectured/projectured/).